svedruziclab/svedruziclab.github.io/docs/news/posts/2023-08-30-prostaglandins-and-other-lipid-mediators.md

 - Lipid mediators with similar structures bind similarly within the vanilloid pocket.
 - Polar groups within the ligands’ acyl tails directly impact binding stability.

+> We would also like to pay our respect and express our gratitude to our coauthor and colleague, Dr. Željko Svedružić who [unexpectedly passed away in April 2023](2023-04-21-obituary.md).
+He was a dedicated professor and passionate scientist.

 <!-- more -->

 ## Abstract